Master's in Law and Economics of the Sea – Ocean Governance

 Scientific Commission

-Chair: Assunção Cristas | Board Members: Antonieta Cunha e Sá (school stage) | Lucila de Almeida (non-learning)
+Chair: Assunção Cristas | Board Members: Antonieta Cunha e Sá (teaching stage) | Lucila de Almeida (research phase)

 Goals